-Your lawfully married spouse, or your common-law spouse, if Puerto Rico recognizes common-law marriages, or your civil union partner/domestic partner, if Puerto Rico recognizes such partnerships.
+Your lawfully married spouse, or your common-law spouse, if Puerto Rico recognizes common-law marriages, or your civil union partner/domestic partner.
 If you are legally separated or divorced, your spouse is not an eligible dependent unless mandated by state law; at any time, you cannot cover more than one person as your spouse/partner.

-Note: Because civil union partnerships generally provide the same protection as marriage, civil union partnerships are not subject to the domestic partnership certification process.
-Alternatively, if your domestic partnership is registered in the Commonwealth, any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the listed requirements for nonregistered domestic partners.
+Note: Civil union partnerships generally provide the same protection as marriage.
+Additionally, if your domestic partnership is registered in the Commonwealth, any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership and will have similar protection.
+However, if your domestic partnership is not registered, you are permitted to cover a domestic partner by completing a certification that satisfies the requirements described under Partner Benefits on page 21.

-- > Your domestic partner; - > Your domestic partner's eligible dependents; - Your children under age 26 as of December 31 of the plan year that precedes the year in which the coverage applies who are: - Your biological children; - Your legally adopted children; for purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Other children for whom you are the legal guardian, in accordance with the laws of Puerto Rico.
+- > Your domestic partner; - > Your domestic partner's eligible dependents; - > Your children under age 26 as of December 31 of the plan year that precedes the year in which the coverage applies who are: - Your biological children; - Your legally adopted children; for purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Other children for whom you are the legal guardian, in accordance with the laws of Puerto Rico.